ThatNotEasy/mkshrc/README.md

 * `pull <path>` – safely copy a file from the system into `/data/local/tmp/`.
 * `frida {start|status|stop|version}` – manage the Frida server lifecycle.
 * BusyBox applets are symlinked automatically (except `man`).

+## Adding More Packages

+The package system supports additional utilities beyond the core binaries.
+To add new packages:

+1. **Compile for Android** using Android NDK (see [guide/ADDING_PACKAGES.md](guide/ADDING_PACKAGES.md))
+2. **Place binaries** in the appropriate architecture directories under `package/`
+3. **The installer** will automatically detect and install available binaries

+Popular packages to consider adding:
+- `wget` - Download files from web servers
+- `nano`/`vim` - Text editors for configuration files
+- `htop` - Monitor system processes and resources
+- `git` - Version control for development work
+- `rsync` - Efficient file synchronization
+- `tmux`/`screen` - Terminal session management

+See the [package directory README](package/README.md) for more details.

 ## Disclaimer